|

 key points of this phase are:

-- Further develop fundamental movement skills
+- Develop fundamental movement skills

 - Learn general overall sports skills